A parallel-in-time collocation method using diagonalization: theory and implementation for linear problems: The method

-Now, lets suppose that $\vect{Q}\vect{G}_l^{-1}$ is a diagonalizable matrix for a given $l$ and $\alpha$.
-Even though this statement is an assumption for now, the exact circumstances under which this is possible are discussed in section~\ref{sec:diagonlizationofQGinv}.
-If so, one can solve~\eqref{eq:innercoll} with diagonalizing a much smaller $M \times M$ matrix and inverting the matrices on the diagonal in parallel, but now across the quadrature nodes (or, as cast in~\cite{Burrage1997}, ``across the method'').
+Now, suppose that $\vect{Q}\vect{G}_l^{-1}$ is a diagonalizable matrix for a given $l$ and $\alpha$.
+The exact circumstances under which this is possible are discussed in section~\ref{sec:diagonlizationofQGinv}.
+If so, one can solve~\eqref{eq:innercoll} by diagonalizing a much smaller $M \times M$ matrix and inverting the matrices on the diagonal in parallel, but now across the collocation nodes (or, as cast in~\cite{Burrage1997}, ``across the method'').
 More precisely, let $\vect{Q}\vect{G}_l^{-1} = \vect{S}_l \vect{D}_l \vect{S}_l^{-1}$ denote the diagonal factorization, where $\vect{D}_l = \operatorname{diag}(d_{l1}, \dots, d_{lM})$.
-Hence, the inner systems in~\eqref{eq:innercoll} can now be solved again in three steps for each $l = 1, \dots, L$ as
+Hence, the inner systems in~\eqref{eq:innercoll} can now be solved in three steps for each $l = 1, \dots, L$ as

 where $\vect{x}_{lm} \in \C^{N}$ denotes the $m$th block of $\vect{x}_{l} \in \C^{NM}$.